maitrikjpatel/portfolio/src/content/Work/OpenText/index.md

 - The site was so successful that it also became the home for the company’s brand guidelines and assets.

 - Athena eventually split into two sites (blue and green), one offering the standard framework and the other offering developers access to a revised design framework employed in certain products.

-### WaxMan – Hybrid Web App

-Role: UX Prototyping | Development
-Tools: HTML | Bootstrap 3 | AngularJS

-This prototype was designed to show how a data-rich enterprise application could still employ beautiful and contemporary visual design.
-Built for a fictitious chain of high-end supermarkets in Southern California, the application allows a store owner to find, dynamically filter, and compare sales and demographic data across a number of locations.

-This was intended as an internal tool to help educate engineers and sales folk on the direction data-rich applications are taking — it’s no longer enough to simply allow users to easily access data; today their expectations include modern interactive models (dynamic filtering, drag-and-drop functionality, etc.) and compelling visual design.